iterami/Docs.htm/common/js/core.md

 ---

 ### `core_fixed_length_line(args)`
-* Returns the endpoint of a line between two points, where the line has a fixed length.
+* Returns the endpoint of a line between 2 points, where the line has a fixed length.

 Arg      | Required? | Notes
 ---------|-----------|------